 Question: I’ve heard a few people say that the Book of Genesis has two contradictory creation accounts: the first is found in chapter 1 when God created the animals first and then man.
 The other account is in chapter 2 when he created Adam first and then the animals.
-Which one is correct?
+Are there two creation stories in Genesis?

 Answer: When God mentions that he made man in Genesis chapter 1, he made man in the plural sense; God made humans, he made them male and female, and he called them "adam".
 (The Hebrew runs like this: "Let us make adam in our image" Gen 1:26.)
 In chapter 2 God breathes into a particular human and places him in the garden his name was Adam.